Retail AI web assistant: Beyond browsing /

 matters for all users.

-• Create an experience that can work for all users, is potentially a faster route to success and conversion rates
+• Create an experience that can work for all users

-• Improve emotional reactions and engagement with brand
+• Improve emotional reactions and engagement with the brand

 • Agent to be more like ‘call centre’ associates (listening/intelligent)